cflagg/kaggle_collab/README.md

 3. A testing ground for exploring how to collaborate on data analysis and coding projects i.e.:
   * How do we split up tasks?
   * Can a coding/data analysis project/problem achieve goals more quickly by distributing tasks?
+  * Do you parallelize problem-solving?
+  * Or do you agree on a single method and separate code chunks?
+  * Or whateva

 # Directory Structure